Anne-dot/eliis-photo-downloader/README.md

-# Eliisi Picture Downloader
+# 📸 Eliis Photo Downloader

-A Python automation tool to download pictures and descriptions from eliis.eu for multiple children.
+**Download ALL your kids' kindergarten photos with ONE command!** 🎉

-## Problem Statement
+## 😫 The Problem
-Currently, eliis.eu only allows downloading pictures one at a time through the web interface.
-With multiple children, this becomes time-consuming.
-This tool automates the process of downloading all pictures and their descriptions.
+eliis.eu only lets you download photos one... at... a... time.
+With 2 kids and hundreds of photos?
+That's HOURS of clicking!

+## 🚀 The Solution
+This tool downloads EVERYTHING automatically while you drink coffee ☕

 ## Design Principles (ADHD-Friendly)
 - **KISS**: Keep It Simple, Stupid - One button, it just works